DevconX/Devcon-Systems/README.md

 Program Tentative:

 * 9:00 AM - 10:00 AM : Registration
-* 10:00 AM - 11:00 AM : Opening Keynote
+* 10:00 AM - 11:00 AM : Breifing and Presentation
-* 11: 00 AM - 12:00 PM : Programming 101 & System Architecture
+* 11: 00 AM - 12:00 PM : Workshops
 * 12:00 PM - 2:00 PM : Lunch Break
-* 2:00 PM - 6:30 PM: Android, iOS, IoT, Web Dev, Machine Learning and Augmented Reality Workshops
+* 2:00 PM - 6:00 PM: Workshops

+### Please bring along your laptop or desktop as we wont be providing it.

 ### Please bring along plug extension as power point will limited.